techahold/rustdeskinstall/Readme.md

 ./install.sh
 ```

-# Rustdesk windows sample powershell script
+# Rustdesk windows powershell install script
-Use the supplied powershell script to install using gpo or whatever.
+Generates a powershell script for install grabbing WAN IP and Key currently in /opt/rustdesk but will be moved to a web url for easy deployment.